jbulin-mff-uk/nopt042-homework12-farmer/README.md

 ```
 picat farmer.pi
 ```
 should output the value `7` and some description of the seven boat rides required.
+Optionally, you can create a constraint model and use the cp solver.